 Be careful with salty treats

-Most commercial dog foods will have healthy levels of salt for all life stages, but some might not have enough for growing puppies.
+Most commercial dry dog food will have healthy levels of salt for all life stages, but some might not have enough for growing puppies.
 Treats are where you really need to watch out.

 Semi-moist and flexible treats are the riskiest, as manufacturers can include plenty of sugar and salt to increase yield.